7 Best Solar Companies in Macon–Bibb County, GA

 Read Customer Reviews

 Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and level of service.
-Use caution with installers that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with companies that have hardly any reviews or mostly negative ones.

 Compare Multiple Quotes